 South of Johannesburg lies Soweto, the most populous urban residential area in the country, with a population of more than a million.

-The Gauteng Enterprise Propeller (GEP), an entity that falls under the Gauteng Department of Economic Development, signed a partnership with the United Nations Development Programme that is expected to boost small businesses and create jobs.
+The Gauteng Enterprise Propeller (GEP), an entity that falls under the province's Economic Development Department, signed a partnership with the United Nations Development Programme that is expected to boost small businesses and create jobs.